jina-ai/jina/README.md

 All big words you can name: computer vision, neural IR, microservice, message queue, elastic, replicas & shards happened in just one minute!

 Intrigued?
-Play with different options via:
+Play and try different options:

 ```bash
 jina hello-world --help
 ```

-Make sure to continue with our [Jina 101 Guide](https://github.com/jina-ai/jina#jina-101-first-thing-to-learn-about-jina) - understanding all key concepts of Jina in 3 minutes!
+[Make sure to continue with our Jina 101 Guide](https://github.com/jina-ai/jina#jina-101-first-thing-to-learn-about-jina) - understanding all key concepts of Jina in 3 minutes!

 ## Getting Started